IIIF/api/source/auth/2.0/index.md

 ### A. Implementation Notes

 Guidance for implementers is provided in a separate [Implementation Notes][implementation-notes] document.
-The notes cover many details relating to implementation of this specification in browser-based JavaScript applications, and additional security considerations.
+The notes cover many details relating to implementation of this specification in browser-based JavaScript applications, and additional security considerations, as well as highlighting relevant [Cookbook Recipes][annex-cookbook].

 ### B. Versioning